-Bauxite and alumina represent the first two links in the value chain on the way to aluminum metal, and, in turn, to aluminum products.
+Bauxite and alumina represent the first two links in the value chain on the way to aluminium metal, and, in turn, to aluminium products.
 Hydro mines bauxite in Brazil.

-Aluminum is the third-most abundant element in the earth’s crust.
+Aluminium is the third-most abundant element in the earth’s crust.
 There are various different minerals.
-Bauxite is the most common raw material used to produce alumina for aluminum metal production.
+Bauxite is the most common raw material used to produce alumina for aluminium metal production.

 Bauxite deposits are mainly found in a wide belt around the equator.
 Hydro’s bauxite mines are located in the state of Pará, in the northernmost part of Brazil.
 A significant portion of Hydro’s bauxite is further processed in the company’s own plants, but some of it is also sold directly to other companies.

-The raw material required to produce primary aluminum is aluminum oxide, also called alumina.
+The raw material required to produce primary aluminium is aluminium oxide, also called alumina.
 It is a white powder produced by the refining of bauxite.
-Some two tonnes of alumina are needed to produce one tonne of aluminum through an electrolytic process.
+Some two tonnes of alumina are needed to produce one tonne of aluminium through an electrolytic process.
 Alumina is also used for a number of other purposes, such as water purification and as an additive in various applications.

 Hydro produces alumina at Hydro Alunorte in Brazil, the world’s largest alumina refinery.
-Some of this is used as a basis for Hydro’s own aluminum production, but much is sold to other companies.
+Some of this is used as a basis for Hydro’s own aluminium production, but much is sold to other companies.